fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 Original Code is Copyright (c) [dates of first publication, as appearing in the Notice in the Original Code] Silicon Graphics, Inc.  Copyright in any portions created by third parties is as indicated elsewhere herein.
-All Rights Reserved.Additional Notice Provisions:  [such additional provisions, if any, as appear in the Notice in the Original Code under the heading "Additional Notice Provisions"]
+All Rights Reserved.
+Additional Notice Provisions:  [such additional provisions, if any, as appear in the Notice in the Original Code under the heading "Additional Notice Provisions"]